Welcome! We hope you will audition for a Sunset show!

 CLICK HERE TO RESERVE YOUR AUDITION SPOT.

-• Everyone will dance first.
+- Everyone will sing first and then dance.
 Please wear comfortable clothing for the dance audition.

-• After everyone has danced the singing audition will follow.
-Please prepare a 32-bar song in the style of the show.
+- Please prepare a 32-bar song in the style of the show and bring sheet music.

 Important Information – Please read

-If you have any questions, please email Brooke Olson at bolson@sunsetplayhouse.com.
+- If you have any questions please email Christine White: cwhite@sunsetplayhouse.com.

 Everyone welcome to audition!